mawburn/prompteval/README.md

 The output file contains:

 ### Prompts
-Results organized by prompt ID, each containing:
+Results organized by prompt ID, each containing arrays of evaluation results.

-#### Results Array
 Each result includes:
 - Unique ID (generated with nanoid)
 - Prompt ID